Fast magnetic reconnection structures in Poynting-flux dominated jets: Magnetic Reconnection: An application to Mrk 421

 It is important to highlight that the aim of the analysis presented in the previous section was not to match exactly the synthetic light curve to the observations of Mrk~421.
 This because in this work, we did not perform background jet simulations specifically for this source, as they were intended to be more general.
 Nevertheless, this analysis has shown that we can already obtain reliable values, when converting the results of the simulations in physical units.
 The choice of Mrk~421 is based on the work of \citet{kushwaha_etal_17}, where a careful study of this source was performed from a light curve power spectral density (PSD) analysis.
 The authors obtained the statistical proprieties of the time variability of Mrk~421, and concluded that it is broadly consistent with magnetic reconnection events, as described in the jets-in-a-jet model \citep[see, e.g.,][]{giannios_etal_09,christie_etal_19}.
 Therefore, we expect that the observed and synthetic light curves may show common features, such as the time-variability.

 We have then analyzed the PSD of the synthetic light curve and compared it with the one from Mrk~421 obtained by \citet{kushwaha_etal_17}.
 We obtained the synthetic PSD from the reference model m240ep0.5 during a time range between $t=39$ and $66$, where the kink instability achieves the nonlinear phase \citepalias[see also][]{medina_torrejon_etal2020}.
 Figure \ref{fig:psd} shows such comparison for the observed (red line) and synthetic (black line) PSD in the observer's frame.
 The latter shows a broken power-law profile\footnote{$f^\prime \propto \nu^{\prime a_{1}} (\nu^\prime < \nu^\prime_o)$ and $f^\prime \propto \nu^{\prime a_{2}} (\nu^\prime \ge \nu^\prime_{0}) $} with a frequency break $log_{10}(\nu^\prime_{0}) \sim -6.3$, in agreement with one obtained by \citet{kushwaha_etal_17}.
-We have also obtained a compatible power-law index ($a_2 \sim -0.6$) for frequencies higher than $\nu^\prime_0$.
+We have also obtained a compatible power-law index ($a_2 \sim -0.6$) for frequencies higher than $\nu^\prime_0$\footnote{Nevertheless, we should point out that the flattening observed for frequencies higher than $\nu^\prime_0$ is uncertain since the normalized PSD amplitudes are below the Poisson noise level (blue traced line in Figure \ref{fig:psd}).}.
 On the other hand, the synthetic PSD is steeper ($a_1 \sim -2.0$) than the observed one ($a_1 \sim -1.5$) for frequencies lower than $\nu_0^\prime$.
 Since the synthetic light curve is a result of turbulent magnetic reconnection events, the similarity found between the PSDs emphasizes the argument that the time-variability observed in Mrk~421 can be correlated with such events.